-The agriculture industry faces complex workforce challenges, which include adapting to environmental changes.
-Registered Apprenticeship is a proven solution for recruiting, training, and retaining world-class agriculture talent in good, quality jobs.
-In 2024, there were 4,332 registered apprentices served in the agriculture industry, a 56 percent increase over the past 5 years.
+The agriculture industry stands as a vital cornerstone of the economy and is critical to American food security.
+The industry faces significant opportunities to address critical workforce needs, from managing labor shortages to integrating AI and precision farming technologies.
+Registered Apprenticeship is a proven solution for employers to recruit, train, and retain American agriculture talent in good, quality jobs.
+In 2025, there were 4,688 registered apprentices served in the agriculture industry, a 40% increase over the past 5 years.

 “The average age of farmers is 58.5 years old, and many do not have an identified successor.
 Meanwhile, aspiring dairy farmers face significant barriers to farm ownership.
 If farm loss continues at the current rate, the dairy industry and the rural communities that depend on it could be decimated in a generation.
 Dairy Grazing Apprenticeship—the first registered Apprenticeship for farming in the nation—was specifically created to address this challenge.